CS3219-AY2425S1/cs3219-ay2425s1-project-g20/Project Report/Appendix2.md

 - Explain how your design, development, and/or deployment choices impact the NFR you are targeting.
 - Nice-to-haves
-  o Similar details as above are expected for each of the selected/implemented nice-to- haves.
+  - Similar details as above are expected for each of the selected/implemented nice-to- haves.

 ### Design: Internal microservice design

 - Document the internal design of at least two microservices.
 - Include labeled/annotated design diagram(s) and brief descriptions.
-  Project plan
+- Project plan
 - Present a project plan using a Gantt chart or equivalent, organizing tasks based on technical milestones.
 For example, developing, integrating, and deploying a microservice in the project timeline.